mitchallen/aframe-maze-component/README.md

 An example of how to remove and add maze attributes though JavaScript.
 The target element should be an __a-entity__.

+Note that in testing we've seen that sometimes the remove call fails and you end up with two overlapping mazes.
+Use with caution.

     <script>
         // how to remove / add a maze attribute through JavaScript document.getElementById("maze1").removeAttribute("maze");